keith-dev/openbsd/src/distrib/sparc/install.md

 	else
 		echo ""
-		echo "Welcome to the NetBSD/sparc ${VERSION} upgrade program." cat << \__welcome_banner_2
+		echo "Welcome to the OpenBSD/sparc ${VERSION} upgrade program." cat << \__welcome_banner_2

-This program is designed to help you upgrade your NetBSD system in a simple and rational way.
+This program is designed to help you upgrade your OpenBSD system in a simple and rational way.

 As a reminder, installing the `etc' binary set is NOT recommended.